How to Remove Rust Stains From a Toilet Bowl Naturally

 shaws-pads-stains-remover

-Shaw’s pads were developed a plumber from Arizona to provide a chemical-free way of remove rust and other hard water stains from toilets and other fixtures.
-It is safe, environment-friendly and inexpensive.
+Shaw’s pads were developed by a plumber from Arizona to provide a chemical-free way of removing rust and other hard water stains from toilets and other fixtures.
+It is safe, environment-friendly, and inexpensive.

-To use The Shaw’s pad, simply wear your gloves, wet the pads with water and start scrubbing the stains off.
+To use The Shaw’s pad, wear your gloves, wet the pads with water, and start scrubbing the stains off.
 A detachable handle is sold separately.
-The handle enables you to push the pad through tight space like the toilet bowl rim.
+The handle enables you to push the pad through a tight space like the toilet bowl rim.

 How to Remove Rust Stains From a Toilet Tank.